 The Small Bowel

 Two lesions were discovered on my bowel.
 Dr. Kurtulus brought in a colo-rectal surgeon to look at the lesions to determine if they could be removed superficially or if something greater would be required.
 The colo-rectal surgeon confirmed the spots looked like Endometriosis, but I would require a resection of that bit of small intestine.
 It’s close to my appendix, on the right side.
-So, it’s still in there, but I did already have a consult with that colo-rectal surgeon on August 8th.
-My surgery date for the resection is pending and may take place by the end of this year!
+(Update: I had my 4th excision surgery in November of 2018 to remove this Endo and a bowel resection.)

 The Bladder and Uterus